Adaptive Greedy Frame Selection for Long Video Understanding: Method

 \paragraph{Positions vs.\ seconds (alignment invariant).} Embeddings are stored in the order of the selected seconds.
-Therefore, the selector operates on \emph{positions} $i\in\{1,\dots,N\}$ (where $N\le 1000$), which index the embedding set.
+Therefore, the selector operates on \emph{positions} $i\in\{1,\dots,N\}$ (where $N\le 1{,}000$), which index the embedding set.
 A fixed mapping $\pi(i)\mapsto s_i$ converts each position back to its corresponding second index using the \emph{same} downsampling rule used during embedding extraction.

-\paragraph{Loading selected frames.} Given selected seconds $\{s_i\}$, we load frames at indices $\lfloor s_i\cdot f\rfloor$ (clipped to the valid range), ensuring exact alignment between embedding positions and the decoded frames used by the VLM.
+\paragraph{Loading selected frames.} Given selected seconds $\{s_i\}$, we load frames at indices $\lfloor s_i\cdot f\rfloor$ (clipped to the valid range), ensuring consistent timestamp-to-frame alignment between embedding positions and the decoded frames used by the VLM\@.